yiisoft/docs/guide/en/tutorial/console-applications.md

 Out of the box only `serve` command is available.
 It is starting PHP built-in web server to serve the application locally.

 Commands are executed with `symfony/console`.
-In order to create your own console command you need to define a command:
+To create your own console command you need to define a command:

 ```php
 <?php